-Fiscal deficits and disputes between the Government and private operators over the management and tariff regulation of the electricity sector have led to disputes between parties and missed payments by the Government.
+- Fiscal deficits and disputes between the Government and private operators over the management and tariff regulation of the electricity sector have led to disputes between parties and missed payments by the Government.
 In August 2004, the Government cleared arrears it owed to distributors of electricity.
-See "The Economy- Principal Sectors of the Economy-Secondary Production-Electricity, Gas and Water-Electricity."

-In May 2009, the Republic announced the re-nationalization of distribution company EdeEste after reaching an agreement to pay US\$26.5 million to shareholder TCW for 51% of the company.
-In exchange, TCW agreed to give up all of its claims under international arbitration.

-Under the 2009 Stand-by Arrangement with the IMF, the Government was required to regularize all outstanding domestic arrears with electricity generators before the end of 2011.
-Arrears to private energy generating companies were defined as the balance of current invoices for energy sales to electricity distribution companies for which no payment has been made within 45 days following the contractual due date.

-As of December 31, 2018, the outstanding debt owed by distribution companies and CDEEE to private generators was US\$802.2 million, which was US\$613.7 million more than the US\$188.5 million due as of December 31, 2017.
+See "The Economy-Principal Sectors of the Economy-Secondary Production-Electricity," - In May 2009, the Republic announced the re-nationalization of distribution company EdeEste after reaching an agreement to pay US\$26.5 million to shareholder TCW for 51% of the company.
+In exchange, TCW agreed to give up all of its claims under international arbitration. - Under the 2009 Stand-by Arrangement with the IMF, the Government was required to regularize all outstanding domestic arrears with electricity generators before the end of 2011.
+Arrears to private energy generating companies were defined as the balance of current invoices for energy sales to electricity distribution companies for which no payment has been made within 45 days following the contractual due date. - As of December 31, 2019, the outstanding debt owed by distribution companies and CDEEE to private generators was US\$230.5 million, which was US\$556.6 million less than the US\$787.1 million due as of December 31, 2018.

-The Government has made progress towards reform of the electricity sector, with transmission and distribution losses declining, and an increase in the cash recovery index from 65.0% in 2014 to 68.5% in 2018.
+• The Government has made progress towards reform of the electricity sector, with transmission and distribution losses declining, and an increase in the cash recovery index from 66.4% in 2015 to 70.5% in 2019.
 However, challenges remain to ensure that the electricity sector has sufficient cash to purchase fuel and avoid curtailments in generation, and to address structural problems that have led to recurring financial shortfalls.